bguspl/bguspl.github.io/class_material/cpp-pointers.md

 ## **C++ Arrays**

-[^arrays]:When do we need arrays?: Arrays are mainly needed when you have to call some legacy C code, which works with plain old arrays.
+[^arrays]:When do we need arrays?
+Arrays are mainly needed when you have to call some legacy C code, which works with plain old arrays.
 However, even in these cases, it is possible to convert a Vector to an array before calling the C code.

 Let us start with a word of caution: unless you really need to, do not use arrays in C++.
 They are dangerous.
 Use Vectors instead.
 We will see some reasons why later[^arrays].